 Skip to main content

-AI Guidance for Communicators
+AI Guidance for Communications

 Follow these overarching guidelines to ensure AI is a help rather than a hindrance:

-1. Always keep a human involved.
-AI tools excel at helping with the early and middle portions of a project, such as brainstorming ideas, organizing and summarizing meeting notes, and analyzing analytics data.
-If you use generative AI to create content consumed by constituents, make sure it is thoroughly reviewed and edited by a human.
+2. Make sure a human always reviews your work before publication.
+AI tools can help with the early and middle portions of a project, such as brainstorming ideas, organizing and summarizing meeting notes, and analyzing analytics data.
+If you use generative AI to create content consumed by constituents, make sure a human expert reviews and edits it — and that it does not look or read like generic “AI slop” that anyone could have produced.

-3. The final result is your responsibility, not the AI’s.
+4. The final result is your responsibility, not the AI’s.
 AI can be immensely helpful, but you are ultimately responsible for how its output is used.

 Overview